Debt problems can be overwhelming, and when unsecured debts become unaffordable, it can feel like there’s no way out.

 Deciding how to deal with your debts isn’t an easy decision, and it’s very important to make sure you know all the good and the bad points about any solution before you make your decision.
 As such, we’ve laid these out below for you:

-- It can be a relatively quick method to deal with your debts
+- It can be a relatively quick way to deal with overwhelming debts.

-- It can affect your employment depending on your job
+- It will potentially impact your employment, depending on your occupation.

 The Sequestration process

-To help explain the process of this debt solution, we’ve laid out the steps below for you:
+To help explain how this debt solution works, we’ve laid out the sequestration (bankruptcy) process below for you:

 This will allow them to then offer advice on whether this is the right solution for you as there may be others better suited to your circumstances.

-If you then decide that this is the route you want to go down, then the adviser/practitioner will be responsible for arranging and submitting your application to the AiB.
+If you then decide that this is the route you want to go down, then your approved money advisor/practitioner will be responsible for arranging and submitting your application to the AiB.